Find out how much you need to pay into your Tax Free Childcare account with this simple Tax Free Childcare Calculator.

 Universal Credit

-• If you’re receiving Universal Credit, it’s advisable to wait until you receive a decision on your Tax-Free Childcare application before considering canceling your Universal Credit claim.
+- If you’re receiving Universal Credit, it’s advisable to wait until you receive a decision on your Tax-Free Childcare application before considering cancelling your Universal Credit claim.

 Your specific situation influences the choice between Tax-Free Childcare and other support schemes.
 Using the childcare calculator can help you make an informed decision about which type of support best suits your needs.